b0o/surfingkeys-conf/README.md

 -->
 ### Maddy's SurfingKeys Configuration

+#### Note: This configuration currently only supports SurfingKeys 0.9.14 and below.

 This is my personal configuration for the wonderful [SurfingKeys](https://github.com/brookhong/Surfingkeys) Chrome Extension.

 #### Table of Contents